FullDataDaniel/Webslides_Ruleset/README.md

 A professional, customizable HTML-based slideshow template system that allows you to create beautiful web presentations on any topic with minimal effort.

+Use this Ruleset in a AI-Space, -Project, -GTP, ... to generate specific promtings over and over again.

+With this ruleset you can create basic designs with just one lined prompts: "Cheesburger [Male Friends, 18y+]"

 ## AI Promting Ruleset